oneapi-src/oneMKL/docs/domains/blas/trsv.rst

 .. container:: section
-   :name: GUID-D500B67B-5DD6-4471-B0BD-53FD9A3C7BF2

    .. rubric:: Description
-      :name: description
       :class: sectiontitle

-   The trsv routines compute a matrix-vector product with a triangular band matrix.
+   The ``trsv`` routines compute a matrix-vector product with a triangular band matrix.
 The operation is defined as